gitbucket/gitbucket/README.md

 - Fix migration bug

-This bug is relevant to users who updated to 4.0 from 3.14.
-If your GitBucket had been updated from 3.14 to 4.0 or 4.1 then you must use this version instead of 4.2.
+This is hotfix for a critical bug in migration.
+If your GitBucket had been updated to 4.0 from 3.x, you must update to 4.2.1, not 4.2.
+Of course, even if your GitBucket is not matched with this condition, it's no problem updating to 4.2.1.

 ### 4.2 - 2 Jul 2016